Aliases for VTA1 Gene

 GeneCards Summary for VTA1 Gene

-VTA1 (Vesicle (Multivesicular Body) Trafficking 1) is a Protein Coding gene.
+VTA1 (Vesicle Trafficking 1) is a Protein Coding gene.
 Diseases associated with VTA1 include amyotrophic lateral sclerosis type 15 and amyotrophic lateral sclerosis 9.
-Among its related pathways are Infectious disease and Endocytosis.
+Among its related pathways are HIV Life Cycle and Infectious disease.
 GO annotations related to this gene include protein C-terminus binding.

 UniProtKB/Swiss-Prot for VTA1 Gene